To use web3 and interact with the contracts, we must instance web3 with a provider. To do so we can use RSK public nodes:

 }

-Further reading: setTTL
+Further reading: setTTL.

 This is also used to change the subdomain owner.

-field is the subdomain inherited from the domain.
+The name field is the subdomain inherited from the domain.

 function subdomain(domain, name, owner) {